zhouyunyan/PIGC/README.md

 # The construction of reference gene catalog and metagenome-assembled genomes of pig gut microbiome.

-This directory contains scripts related to the manuscript "Enhanced catalogs of microbial genes and metagenome-assembled genomes from the pig gut microbiome".
+This directory contains scripts related to the manuscript "Expanded catalogue of microbial genes and metagenome-assembled genomes from the pig gut microbiome".

 Before running, you must ensure that all required softwares and databases are installed successfully.